The 28 Different Types of Sleeves: A Complete Guide

 If you're looking for a classic, timeless look, regular sleeves are a great choice.

 You can classify sleeves further in terms of the way it is attached to the bodice.
-One is called set-in sleeve.
-The other is called normal shirt sleeve.
+One is called a set-in sleeve.
+The other is called a normal shirt sleeve.

 T-Shirt Sleeve